Warm Weather Knitting Patterns

 Today I am reviewing this wonderful knitting book, Warm Days, Cool Knits, for you dear readers!
 This is a collection of warm weather knitting patterns by Corrina Ferguson, and it is a fantastic knitting pattern book.

 I was fortunate to win this book by listening to The Yarn Thing podcast with Marly Bird.
-She interviewed the designer, Corrina Ferguson of Picnic Knits.
-I left a comment on her show notes and won the book and a skein of yarn to make one of the projects.
+She was interviewing the designer, Corrina Ferguson of Picnic Knits that day.
+I left a comment on her show notes after listening and won the book and a skein of yarn to make one of the projects.
 More on that in a bit.

-Some of the links in this post are affiliate links to Amazon.
-If you click on one and make a purchase, I will earn a small commission at no additional cost to you.
-Thank you for supporting my business.
+This post contains affiliate links.
+If you click one and make a purchase, I will earn a small commission at no additional cost to you.
+See my disclosure for details.

 As I listened to the podcast I was perusing photos of the included patterns on Ravelry.
-I was very impressed with the lovely projects in this book, so it really was very exciting to win the book!
+After looking, I was very impressed with the lovely projects in this book, so it really was very exciting to win the book!